PurpurMC/PurpurDocs/mkdocs/Commands.md

 - **permission**:
     - `bukkit.command.credits`
+    - `bukkit.command.credits.other`

+???+ note "Note"
+Player Entity Selectors will NOT work unless you have the `minecraft.command.selector` permission.

 ## /tpsbar
 ??? info "Image of the tpsbar in action 📷"
     ![TPSBar in action](images/bossbar.gif)
-- This command shows a bossbar showcasing your current TPS/MSPT to players.
+- This command shows a bossbar showcasing your current TPS/MSPT to players if you have the `bukkit.command.tpsbar.other` permission.
 If you do not specify a player name or player entity selector (`@a`, `@r`, etc) it will show the tpsbar to yourself.

-- **examples**
+- **examples**:
     - `/tpsbar` shows you the tpsbar
     - `/tpsbar BillyGalbreath` shows BillyGalbreath the tpsbar
     - `/tpsbar @a` shows the tpsbar to all players